apache/apisix/docs/en/latest/plugins/real-ip.md

 | --------- | ------------- | ----------- | ---------- | ------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------- |
 | source      | string        | required    |            | Any Nginx variable like `arg_realip` or `http_x_forwarded_for`| dynamically set the client's IP and port in APISIX's view, according to the value of variable.
 If the value doesn't contain a port, the client's port won't be changed. |

+If the remote address comes from `source` is missing or invalid, this plugin will just let it go and don't change the client address.

 ## How To Enable

 Here's an example, enable this plugin on the specified route: